NodeBB/nodebb-plugin-emoji/README.md

 ### Manual installation

-If `nodebb-plugin-emoji` is not available through the ACp, you can install it manually with NPM
+If `nodebb-plugin-emoji` is not available through the ACP, you can install it manually with NPM

     npm install nodebb-plugin-emoji